Geo Tests: Reading Your Results

 Measured uses industry-standard methods to find your test's confidence level.
 For any test, there are initially two different scenarios that are run against each other:

-- A baseline hypothesis that assumes there will be no change from normal business during the test
+- A baseline (a.k.a. null) hypothesis that assumes there will be no change from normal business during the test

-- A positive hypothesis that assumes test conditions will cause a change in the number of transactions
+- A positive (a.k.a. alternate) hypothesis that assumes test conditions will cause a decrease in the number of conversions for holdout tests, or an increase in the number of conversions for scale tests

 The goal is to prove the baseline hypothesis wrong.
-For each test, our platform reports the probability that the results we found would still happen under baseline conditions.
+For each test, our platform reports the probability that the observed results would still happen under baseline conditions.
 The lower that probability is, the less likely the results are due to random chance.

 The confidence level you see with your results is calculated as 1 minus that probability level.
 For instance, if a 3% probability was found that your results would still have occurred without the test, it would be 1 minus 3%, or a confidence level of 97%.